myoffice24x7/smartforms-samples/README.md

 * [Event Registration](//github.com/myoffice24x7/smartforms-samples/tree/master/event-rego) - an event registration form with e-ticket, PDF generation and email workflows

+* [Health Insurance Quote](//github.com/myoffice24x7/smartforms-samples/tree/master/health-insurance-quote) - a health insurance quote form, for customers to signal what they are looking for to a sales rep

 You will find `.far` files in the root of the repository.
 You can import these directly into SmartForms, which will configure the included Form Types for you.